porscheinformatik/anti-mapper/README.md

 If you want to map an object into an existing object, then you implement a `Merger`.

-Create a new class and extends `AbstractMerger`.
+Create a new class and extend the `AbstractMerger`.
 Make it a singleton - that means, you should always use the same instance for transforming.
 Write it thread-safe - that means, you class should only contain final fields!

-Call the class something like `*Mapper`, even if it is just a Merger.
+Call the class something like `*Mapper` (even if it is just a Merger).
 This is convenient and makes it easier to find and recognize mapper classes.

 A `Merger` is an interface with two methods to implement: